garzj/d4sd/README.md

 `d4sd -u john.doe@example.com -o ./download/ "*"`

 Download a book using an url
-`d4sd -u john.doe@exapme.com "https://digi4school.at/ebook/xxxxxxxxxxxx"` (`"another url"`...)
+`d4sd -u john.doe@example.com "https://digi4school.at/ebook/xxxxxxxxxxxx"` (`"another url"`...)

+Download a scook book
+`d4sd -s -u john.doe@example.com "https://www.scook.at/produkt/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"`

 More options can be found with `d4sd -h`.

 **Note:** On Linux, make sure to use single quotes `'` instead of `"`.

-## Features

-- Digi4school books
-- "E-Book-Plus" (Scook books integrated to digi4school)
-- Archives with folders and additional documents
-- Typescript API

 ## Disclaimer